Chaos-Tech-Corp/Linear-Path/README.md

 ###### NOTES &amp; CONSIDERATIONS

-I _scale_ is set to false, content will be hidden if it doesn't fit in the container, otherwise it will scale down to fit in the available space.
+If _scale_ is set to false, content will be hidden if it doesn't fit in the container, otherwise it will scale down to fit in the available space.

 It has special management for the _StageName_ field in the `Opportunity` object, so it won't show the _closed_ values, instead it will display just _Close_.